 Double rooms from £1188.42 (€1,350), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €2.53 per person per night on check-out.

 Rates usually include a Continental breakfast, transfers to and from the altiport, and a shuttle service to the slopes.

-The hotel closes in the middle of April and reopens in early December every year.
+The residences close in the middle of April and reopen in early December every year.

 At the hotel

 Spa, gym, concierge, free WiFi throughout.
 In rooms: TV, iPad, minibar, free bottled water, the Organic Pharmacy bath products and a kitchen (with an oven, microwave, dishwasher, washing machine, sink and tea and coffee kit).

 Our favourite rooms

 Each apartment has its advantages, opt for an Alp-edge one if you want mountain vistas, and if you're staying on a budget choose a courtyard-facing apartment.
 Bigger groups should stake out one of the four- or five-bedroom residences, most of which have terraces with hanging-pod chairs.
 In the five-bedroom, you'll even find a cinema room and snowy surrounds.

 There’s a heated family-friendly indoor pool at the spa with added outdoor Jacuzzi.

 The Six Senses spa has five treatment rooms, a sauna, steam room, indoor swimming pool, outdoor hot tub, relaxation area and juice bar, as well as a studio for gym classes.
 The Organic Pharmacy products are used in rituals like holistic massage, gene-therapy facials and muscle detoxifying wraps.
 Treatments can be taken in your apartment on request.

 The Savoie slopes are right outside – you’ll need your salopettes, ski jackets (bonus points for Moncler), goggles and thermals.
 If you forget anything, don't worry as the Residence has an on-site ski shop with a tailored service.

 Most of the communal areas are accessible by lift, and there are some apartments that are suitable for wheelchair users.

 All ages are welcome.
-Extra beds and baby cots can be added to suites, and there are multi-room apartments available.
+Extra beds and baby cots can be added to apartments, and there are multi-room apartments available.
 Babysitting can be arranged with a day’s notice; the concierge will confirm the price when you book.